-Australia, like the USA and Canada has states, each with its own presiding government and each with a unique way of dealing with transport.
+Australia, like the USA and Canada, has states, each with its presiding government and each with a unique way of dealing with transport.
 Some states are very progressive regarding access (South Australia, Queensland and Western Australia for example) whilst the two most famous cities, Sydney and Melbourne, lack somewhat.
-You can get a great latte in Melbourne, if you can get into the coffee shop!
+You can get a great latte in Melbourne if you can get into the coffee shop!

-Australia is famous for its flying ambulance, the Royal Flying Doctor Service, but be aware these aircraft and medics are not just sitting around waiting for something to happen.
-The often take hours to reach an ill or injured person and the service is expensive.
+Australia is famous for its flying ambulance, and the Royal Flying Doctor Service, but be aware these aircraft and medics are not just sitting around waiting for something to happen.
+It often takes hours to reach an ill or injured person and the service is expensive.
 One can obtain travel insurance to cover the use of the service.

 All cities have town car and limo chauffer services which are relatively inexpensive.
 Most charge a minimum fare regardless of distance, something like $75 per hour.
 Price may be higher for longer trips or special types of vehicles.
 Websites abound in each state.
 For business people, it often pays to use the larger reputable services.
 These companies rarely provide wheelchair access vehicles.

-UBER operates unlawfully in Australia and passengers are not offered the protection, security or insurances of other hire and public transport services.
+UBER operates unlawfully in Australia and passengers are not offered the protection, security or insurance of other hire and public transport services.

 All capital cities bar Darwin have an urban rail network.
-Brisbane’s urban rail network is fantastic for those in wheelchairs and every train has a conductor to assist at platforms, a rarity in this day and age but a lovely old fashioned touch.
-If one is flying into Brisbane to visit the Gold Coast/Surfers Paradise, you can travel direct from the airport on the Air Train.
+Brisbane’s urban rail network is fantastic for those in wheelchairs and every train has a conductor to assist at platforms, a rarity in this day and age but a lovely old-fashioned touch.
+If one is flying into Brisbane to visit the Gold Coast/Surfers Paradise, one can travel directly from the airport on the Air Train.

-Sydney, one of Australia’s oldest cities is not always wheelchair friendly, but efforts have been made in recent time to improve access.
+Sydney, one of Australia’s oldest cities is not always wheelchair friendly, but efforts have been made in recent times to improve access.
 The metro rail network is vast and cheap.

-Perth’s rail network mostly serves residential suburbs, though the rail ride to the adjacent city of Fremantle (the world’s cleanest port) is great and Freo (as the locals call it) is worth a day visit.
+Perth’s rail network mostly serves residential suburbs, though the rail ride to the adjacent city of Fremantle (the world’s cleanest port) is great and Freo (as the locals call it) is worth a day’s visit.
 Fremantle is relatively flat and very easy to get around.
-At the other end of the network is Guildford, an historic village that is older than the capital itself.
+At the other end of the network is Guildford, a historic village that is older than the capital itself.

-Perth has an historic tram service in Whiteman Park, 22km north of Perth city.
-The tram runs of 4km of track.
+Perth has a historic tram service in Whiteman Park, 22km north of Perth City.
+The tram runs 4km of track.
 No wheelchair access due to the historic nature of these trams.

-Nearly all urban public transit busses in Australian cities have kneeling ability and ramps and these too are available at all airports.
-No pre booking required, simply wait at a bus stop.
+Nearly all urban public transit buses in Australian cities have the kneeling ability and ramps and these too are available at all airports.
+No pre-booking is required, simply wait at a bus stop.
 The city of Perth allows all passengers to travel FREE on any Transperth route bus within the city precinct, and they also have an easily identifiable free CAT service (Central Area Transit) in Perth and Fremantle.
 The purchase of a bus ticket in Perth usually allows two hours of travel on any associated transit service.

-Perth has a cross river ferry from the base of the city to South Perth, where the views back to the city are fantastic.
+Perth has a cross-river ferry from the base of the city to South Perth, where the views back to the city are fantastic.
 This service is not wheelchair friendly.
-Perth also has the Rottnest Island ferry service, from the city and from Fremantle.
-These are wheelchair friendly and well worth the trip over to this famed holiday island situated of the coast in the Indian Ocean.
-Leaving from Perth city on one of these ultra modern very fast boats is a bonus.
+Perth also has the Rottnest Island ferry service, from the city and Fremantle.
+These are wheelchair friendly and well worth the trip over to this famed holiday island situated on the coast of the Indian Ocean.
+Leaving Perth city on one of these ultra-modern very fast boats is a bonus.
 The slow journey to Fremantle from Perth along the meandering Swan River is delightful on a sunny day.
-Upon reaching Fremantle, the ferry exits the harbour and travels at high speed for the 20 minute trip to Rottnest.
-Alternatively departures can be made from Fremantle, reducing the travel time across to the island.
+Upon reaching Fremantle, the ferry exits the harbour and travels at high speed for the 20-minute trip to Rottnest.
+Alternatively, departures can be made from Fremantle, reducing the travel time across to the island.